Maharashtra: Sports

 Cricket is the most popular spectator sport in Maharashtra.
 It is played as an exercise and recreational activity.
 Maharashtra is represented by three teams in Domestic Cricket namely Maharashtra, Mumbai and Vidarbha.
-These teams are governed by Maharashtra cricket association, Mumbai Cricket Association, and Vidarbha Cricket Association, respectively.
+These teams are governed by Maharashtra Cricket Association, Mumbai Cricket Association, and Vidarbha Cricket Association, respectively.
 (Note: Mumbai Cricket Association control governs cricket in Mumbai district, Palghar district and Thane districts and select players for their Mumbai cricket team from these areas only.)
 Governing body of Cricket in India, BCCI, has its headquarters in Churchgate, Mumbai.
 The state also has Indian Premier League (IPL) franchise Mumbai Indians based in Mumbai which plays its home matches at Wankhede Stadium.
 Brabourne Stadium, Wankhede Stadium in Mumbai and New VCA Stadium, Nagpur are international cricket stadiums, which are the venues for international cricket.

 At 2023 National games, Maharashtra won highest number of medals among the states and was first in the total medals tally behind Services.
 Maharashtra won 228 total medals, of which are 80 gold medals.

 Kabaddi, Kho kho, Kushti, and Mallakhamba are some of the traditional games that are played in the state.
 Kusti and bullock cart races are popular in rural areas of South-west Maharashtra, are organised by villagers during the annual fairs.
 Amateur wrestling tournaments Hind Kesari, Maharashtra Kesari are held annually.
 Badminton, Volleyball, Tennis are played as a recreational activity in urban areas.
 The beaches of Konkan coast, mountains of the Western Ghats, and the lakes formed by numerous dams in the state facilitate adventure sports such as paragliding, rock climbing, trekking, mountaineering, water sports, and scuba diving and are popular among visitors.

 India's only world class Tennis championship Maharashtra Open tennis championship are annually organised in Pune by governing body of tennis in the state, 'Maharashtra Lawn Tennis Association' (MLTA).
 The tournament is part of ATP Tour 250.
 (Note: Maharashtra Open is the only ATP championship in South Asia.)
 Mumbai and Pune hold derby races at the Mahalaxmi Racecourse and Pune Race Course respectively.
 The Maharashtra football team represents the state in the Santosh Trophy, football tournament.
+Pune hosted the Commonwealth Youth Games in 2008.

 Many national-level football club are based in this state, such as Mumbai Tigers FC, Kenkre FC, Bengal Mumbai FC, and Air India FC.
 Two clubs from the state participate in Elite Football League of India.
 Mumbai Gladiators and Pune Marathas are teams based in Mumbai and Pune respectively.
-Puneri Paltan, U Mumba, Pro Kabbadi, league teams are based in Pune and Mumbai respectively.
+Puneri Paltan, U Mumba, Pro Kabaddi, league teams are based in Pune and Mumbai respectively.